Reynault/ACL_2019_Zelpop/doc/first_sprint/backlog.md

 - There is an empty default maze.
 - We can generate a maze using a file.
 - We have different tiles : trap, treasure, wall
-- There is some monsters with basic movement.
+- There is some monsters with basic movement. (no damage, no collision with player)
 - There is a basic interface with sprites.

 ## Conception